 10. ChronicallyBrave Shop on Etsy

 Kaile Norris is the creator of the patterned and reversible face masks she sells on Etsy.
 She was inspired to start making face masks after she developed several chronic illnesses and would often become septic, causing her to need some extra protection against airborne particles and pathogens.

 Amanda Herdman told us, “I have a few made by a fellow chronic illness warrior!
 She makes them in all different fun designs, and even does custom ones.”

-Due to the coronavirus pandemic, masks are selling out quickly.
-If the masks you see here are out of stock, try Etsy, where artisans are offering a wide variety of non-medical face masks as well as safety supplies like hand sanitizer and gloves.
+Due to the pandemic, masks are selling out quickly.
+If the masks you see here are out of stock, try Etsy, where artisans are offering a wide variety of non-medical face masks.

 If you can’t purchase a mask, you can also make your own face coverings out of material you already have at home, like a bandana or cotton shirt.
 For people comfortable with sewing, you can use this face mask pattern.
 If you can’t sew, no worries, there are patterns that don’t require any creative ability.